Written by Dauphin

 The first fall out I had with my Dad was Saturday a month after Mum died.
 I was so bored.
 My sister was playing with her friends.
 I tried to ask Dad should we play something and he just grunted something.
 He obviously thought that I was invisible.

-So I turned on TV.
+So I turned on the TV.
 There were all children’s shows.
 I liked some shows like The Little Mermaid and Care Bears.
 I wouldn’t normally look at these, but today something caught my eye.
 It was ballet.
 I was just staring at the way they danced.
 It was so graceful.
 The men wore tights and soldier jackets that looked a bit funny.
 I wore tights before.
 I wondered if I could do ballet and look just as pretty as them on TV.
 Then Dad started getting mad.

 “What is it that you are looking at some puffy faggot Ballet?
 Is that what you think is fun?
 Do you like looking at men with tights on and acting like a pack of queers?
 You do know that all Ballet men are Queer?”